abbreviatedman/spellbound/data/quotes.md

 233
 00:10:51,797 --> 00:10:54,906
-Sure, go ahead, but...
+Sure, go ahead, but…

 234
 00:10:56,568 --> 00:10:58,241
-The only magic that works here is...
+The only magic that works here is…

 235
 00:10:58,248 --> 00:10:59,754